9 Reasons why your Emails are going to Spam (2025)

 For a cold outreach activity :

-150 cold emails daily per sending address and domain should be the maximum to maintain a good cold email deliverability.
+100 cold emails daily per sending address and domain should be the maximum to maintain a good cold email deliverability, and that's if you use a really efficient email warmup tool (like MailReach).
 The fewer the better.
-If you can limit to 100, do it.
+If you can limit to 50, do it.

 Why per email address AND domain?